Authentic Japanese Ramen Recipe

 1. Prepare the broth: In a large pot, heat sesame oil.
 Add garlic and ginger, sauté for 1–2 minutes until fragrant.
 Pour in the broth, add soy sauce, miso paste, and mirin.
 Simmer gently for 20–25 minutes.

-Cooking broth for authentic Japanese ramen with garlic and ginger
+Preparing the broth for authentic Japanese ramen with garlic, ginger, and sesame oil simmering in a pot.

 2. Cook the noodles: In a separate pot, bring water to a boil.
 Add ramen noodles and cook according to package instructions (usually 3–4 minutes).
 Drain well.